jwm197/RandomisedFaceCollection/README.md

-I have added a separation between the mouth and the nose as it looked weird that the nose could go right up against the nose or even behind it at some points.
-This is done by forcing the nose to not be as tall if the edge between it and the nose is too small.
-This makes These element look less squashed.
+I have made it so if the mouth is not wide enough to have teeth without the mouth just looking black it doesn't draw them.
+This means the mouth doesn't just look black sometimes which just looks weird.